 His breed is mostly hypo-allergenic and he hardly sheds, but we had to travel to Phoenix from Columbus to buy him from a special breeder for his Egyptian lineage.
 Oscar is 8 years old and the 3 of us are a family, apart from our 5 children and 10 grandchildren.
 We don’t dare have discourse in our household.
 It upsets Oscar.
 He’s social and wants to be around one or both of us always.
 He loves company and often performs for guests.
 He’s an ‘in your face’ cat, but Ed’s allergy never bothers him around Oscar.

 I have read and heard that pets are soothing and great stress relievers for older people.
 Dogs are great too but for me, I prefer cats.
 They’re less work.
 Oscar cleans and grooms himself, eats only cat food, plays and sleeps most of the day and uses an electric litter box.

-Read about life before Oscar, IN A HEARTBEAT: The Ups and Downs of Life with Atrial Fib, a memoir in paperback, e-book and soon to be an audio book available on line everywhere.
+Read about life before Oscar, IN A HEARTBEAT: The Ups and Downs of Life with Atrial Fib, a memoir in paperback, e-book and audio book, available on line everywhere.